ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA security configuration.md

 1. In your data source configuration, set `UseSecureConnection` to **true**.
 For more information, see [OSIsoft Adapter for OPC UA data source configuration](xref:OSIsoftAdapterForOPCUADataSourceConfiguration).

    The adapter verifies whether the server certificate is present in the [adapter trusted certificates](#adapter-trusted-certificates) and hence trusts it.
-In case the certificates were not exchanged before the first attempted connection, the adapter persists the server certificate within the [adapter rejected certificates](#adapter-rejected-certificates) folder.The following warning message about the rejected server certificate will be printed:
+In case the certificates were not exchanged before the first attempted connection, the adapter persists the server certificate within the [adapter rejected certificates](#adapter-rejected-certificates) folder.
+The following warning message about the rejected server certificate will be printed:

    ```bash
    ~~2019-09-08 11:45:48.093 +01:00~~ [Warning] Rejected Certificate: "DC=MyServer.MyDomain.int, O=OSIsoft, CN=Simulation